MEET ANDREW WEBER C.C.C., C.S.L.C.

 - auto loans (after repossession),

-And even a legal bill owed to a criminal defense attorney (definitely one of my most interesting negotiations).
+And even a client’s legal bill, owed to a criminal defense attorney (definitely one of my most interesting negotiations).

 A lot of people think that credit counselors and financial professionals never make their own mistakes or end up in bad situations themselves – this couldn’t be farther from the truth.